 Understand the financial repercussions.

-Purcell has investigated many fall-related claims since this case in 2004.
+Purcell has investigated many fall-related claims since this case.
 While falls don’t always cost a life, they can cause serious injury and have huge financial repercussions.
 Take a look at these claims involving the lack of or improper use of guardrails, and notice the total costs from the injury reports:

 The injured worker was on a second-floor balcony when he leaned over to call to an employee below.
 The temporary handrail wasn’t installed properly and gave way.
 He was put under a chemically induced coma and intubated on a ventilator with a chest tube in place after sustaining 12 broken ribs, a spinal fracture, a sacral pelvic fracture, and a right hemopneumothorax.